Friday the 13th Part III: Box office

 The film grossed $9,406,522 in its opening weekend and broke the opening horror film record held by Friday the 13th (1980).
 Domestically, the film made a total of $36.7 million.
-It placed number 21 on the list of the top-grossing films of 1982, facing strong competition from other high-profile horror releases such as Poltergeist, Creepshow, The Thing, Halloween III: Season of the Witch, The Slumber Party Massacre, X-ray, Visiting Hours, Amityville II: The Possession, The Beast Within, Cat People and Venom.
+It placed number 21 on the list of the top-grossing films of 1982, facing strong competition from other high-profile horror releases such as Poltergeist, Creepshow, The Thing, Halloween III: Season of the Witch, The Slumber Party Massacre, X-Ray, Visiting Hours, Amityville II: The Possession, The Beast Within, Cat People and Venom.
 As of 2020, it still stands as the fourth highest-grossing film in the Friday the 13th series and the third best selling in ticket sales; with approximately 11,762,400 tickets sold, it is surpassed only by the 1980 original with 14,778,700 tickets and Freddy vs. Jason with 13,701,900 tickets.
-The film also stands as the tenth highest-grossing R-rated film of 1982, the second-highest grossing horror film of 1982, the sixth largest box office opening of 1982, and adjusted for inflation it is the ninth highest-grossing slasher film of all time.
+The film also stands as the tenth highest-grossing R-rated film of 1982, the second-highest grossing horror film of 1982, and the sixth largest box office opening of 1982.

 Critical response

-On the review aggregator website Rotten Tomatoes, Friday the 13th Part III holds an approval rating of 7% based on 27 reviews, with an average rating of 3.7/10.
-The site's critics consensus reads: "Jason may solidify his iconic wardrobe in this entry, but Friday the 13th Part 3 lacks any other distinguishing features, relying on a tired formula of stab and repeat."
-On Metacritic, it has a weighted average score of 30 out of 100, based on seven critics, indicating "generally unfavorable reviews."
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

-While criticizing the plot for being derivative, in a mixed review for The New York Times, film critic Janet Maslin praised the acting of Kimmell, Savage, Rogers, and Parks, in which she called a major improvement to the acting in the predecessors, and wrote that Miner's use of 3-D filmmaking was innovative and the most professional effort when compared to other films released at the time, stating: "As in each of the other recent 3-D movies, of which this is easily the most professional, there is a lot of time devoted to trying out the gimmick.
+While criticizing the plot for being derivative, in a mixed review for The New York Times, film critic Janet Maslin praised the acting of Kimmell, Savage, Jeffrey Rogers, and Catherine Parks, in which she called a major improvement to the acting in the predecessors, and wrote that Miner's use of 3-D filmmaking was innovative and the most professional effort when compared to other films released at the time, stating: "As in each of the other recent 3-D movies, of which this is easily the most professional, there is a lot of time devoted to trying out the gimmick.
 Titles loom toward you.
 Yo-yos spin.
 Popcorn bounces.
 Snakes dart toward the camera and strike.
 Eventually, the novelty wears off, and what remains is the now-familiar spectacle of nice, dumb kids being lopped, chopped and perforated."
-She also felt the film was superior to prior two films in the series.
+She also felt the film was superior to the prior two films in the series.